What’s a Heart Murmur and Can CBD Help?

-His recommended dosage is 1 mL of HEAL 1100 Full Spectrum Hemp Extract once per day.
+His recommended dosage is 1 mL of EASE Full Spectrum Hemp Extract once per day.

 We checked back in with Maxwell’s owners for a status update.
-With the help of HEAL, Maxwell’s loving pet parents noticed a huge change in his level of functioning and he’s now able to walk and run.
+With the help of CBD Dog Health’s CBD oil for dogs, Maxwell’s loving pet parents noticed a huge change in his level of functioning and he’s now able to walk and run.
 He is able to RUN with congestive heart failure.
 If that’s not amazing, I don’t know what is!

 He’s now living out his final days, extra days he may not have had with his family, happy and feeling good.
-He continues to take HEAL on a daily basis.
+He continues to take EASE: CBD Oil for Dogs on a daily basis.